Get the Right Fit for You

 Contact Lens Trial and Prescription

 After deciding which pair of lenses could work best with your eyes, the eye doctor may have you try on a pair of lenses to confirm the fit and comfort before finalizing and ordering your lenses.
-The doctor or assistant would insert the lenses and keep them in for 15-20 minutes before the doctor exams the fit, movement and tearing in your eye.
-If after the fitting, the lenses appear to be a good fit, your eye doctor will order the lenses for you.
-Your Richmond Hill eye doctor will also provide care and hygiene instructions including how to insert and remove your lenses, how long to wear them and how to store them if relevant.
+The doctor or assistant would insert the lenses and keep them in for 15–20 minutes before the doctor examines the fit, movement, and tearing in your eye.
+If the lenses appear to be a good fit after the fitting, your eye doctor will order the lenses for you.
+Your Richmond Hill eye doctor will also provide care and hygiene instructions, including how to insert and remove your lenses, how long to wear them, and how to store them if relevant.